-So dress comfortably and explore as much as you want to as a traveler.
+So dress comfortably and explore as much as you want to as a traveller.
 There are absolutely no cultural restrictions in Pondicherry that will discourage you from wearing clothes that are short.
-This is one reason that Pondicherry is such a hit amongst solo travelers from around the world.
+This is one reason that Pondicherry is such a hit amongst solo travellers from around the world.

 If you want to visit any of the lovely temples located in and around Pondicherry, you can dress up in a long summer dress or a kurta or even a saree.
 You can also go for shorts or skirts but I’ve seen a lot of women restrict themselves somehow.
 So make your call based on your level of comfort.

 Men can go for lounge shorts or kurtas or cotton pants or even jeans (although wearing jeans is not the best idea in Pondicherry, given the tropical climate).
 I’ve seen the native people dress up in lungis (an Indian sarong kind of outfit for men) mostly when they visit temples.
 In fact, the lungis can be rented out many times outside temples as well.

 Outfits that will cause a Sunburn in Pondicherry

 The first time I visited Pondicherry, my itinerary comprised the most beautiful 16 places to visit between Bangalore and Pondicherry.
 Now Bangalore has pleasant weather throughout the year.
 Hence, the thought of sunburn did not occur to me even once.